StackVista/stackstate-docs/setup/data-management/data_retention.md

 ## Retention of events, traces and logs

-### StackState data store
+### Rancher Observability data store

-If you are using the event/logs store provided with StackState, your data will by default be retained for 30 days.
+If you are using the event/logs store provided with Rancher Observability, your data will by default be retained for 30 days.
 In most cases, the default settings will be sufficient to store all indices for this amount of time.

 #### Configure disk space for Elasticsearch